SubhankarGhosh1233/Python_Excel_Tableau_PowerBi_SQL/Hotel Revenue  With Python and Power BI/README.md

 # Task
 A report to understand the relationship between Average Daily Rate(ADR) for hotels and the Lead Time Before Booking.
 Our manager wants to make a Power BI Dashboard for the same.
 # REQUIREMENTS
 This Project is to analyze the data to understand the relationship between Average Daily Rate(ADR) for hotels and the Lead Time Before Booking using Python.
-Then we have to make a Power BI Dashboard for the same visualization.
+A Power BI Dashboard for this same visualization.
 ## Data Link:-
 Github:-
 https://github.com/SubhankarGhosh1233/Python_Excel_Tableau_PowerBi_SQL/tree/main/Data